WE TRANSFORM BUSINESS NEEDS INTO SOLUTIONS THAT GROW WITH YOUR BUSINESS.

 Our Take8 program supports individuals during their Career Discussions and Performance Appraisal processes.
 Take8 encourages employees to complete at least 8 hours of non-assigned professional development every year.
 We're not asking employees to do anything extra—many are already involved in other development activities.
 We're simply offering recognition for this work and creating a culture of appreciation.
 Learning is something to be celebrated.
 The Bancorp rewards credit for various learning experiences like webinars and podcasts, technical boot camps, academic coursework, virtual conferences, and online classes.

-Similarly, our self-directed leadership development program—called L.E.A.D.—is designed with managers and directors in mind.
+Similarly, our self-directed leadership development program—called L.E.A.D.—is designed with people managers in mind.
 L.E.A.D. stands for Learn, Engage, Aspire and Develop.
 The program doesn't have a finite beginning or end date, and participants take part at their own pace.
 They can earn digital badges for specific types of activities that certify expertise in a given area.
 These rewards mirror the core knowledge domains emphasized in the program: Strategic Thinking, Relationship Building, Influencing, and Executing.

 What makes L&D programs effective?